An Usborne editor checking pages of a graphic novel

 As a quick summary:

 If you’re interested in a job at Usborne, do keep an eye on the Current vacancies area of our website.
 We also advertise entry-level positions through the Society of Young Publishers.
-If you’d like to find out about work experience, especially if you come from a background that’s not widely represented in the publishing industry, you may be interested in the Usborne Academy scheme for summer 2019.
+If you’d like to find out about work experience, especially if you come from a background that’s not widely represented in the publishing industry, you may be interested in the Usborne Academy scheme.

 Lastly, whether you apply to Usborne or anywhere else –